1. Sip cider in the Apple Valley

 4. Hone your cooking skills

 Curious about how to milk a goat?
 At the Agrarian Kitchen in Tasmania’s south, you’ll find yourself doing just that under the watchful eye of Rodney Dunn, as he shows you how to conjure up delicious meals.
 This farm-based cooking school is housed in a 19th century schoolhouse, ideal for the shared feast that follows paddock-to-plate learning.
-In winter, Rodney always has some warming winter classes in store.

 5. Gourmet walking and eating